Steeeves/smithwaterman_algorithm/README.md

 # Smith-Waterman Algorithm
-Program in Python3 that implements Smith-Waterman algorithm based on the blosum50 scoring matrix.
+Implementation of the Smith-Waterman algorithm based on the blosum50 scoring matrix in Python3.
 Made for IST Computational Biology subject 2020/2021.

 ## Requirements